fabiospampinato/store/README.md

 const Hooks = {
   store: {
     change: Hook, // Triggered whenever a store is mutated
+    changeBatch: Hook, // Triggered whenever a store is mutated (batched)
     new: Hook // Triggered whenever a new store is created.
 This hook is used internally for implementing `debug` }
 };